-Capitalizing on sustainable engagement as leverage for value creation: a return to the sources of entrepreneurship?
+Capitalizing on sustainable commitment as leverage for value creation: a return to the sources of entrepreneurship?

 To be committed, many brands are still not equipped…